The following is a non-exhaustive list of external funding sponsors, along with a brief description of the types of projects they support...

 - Congressionally Directed Medical Research Program (CDMRP)

 - Defense Threat Reduction Agency

-- Director, Defense Research and Engineering (DDRE)
+- Department of Defense Research Engineering Enterprise (DDREE)

 - Office of Naval Research (ONR)